benSlaughter/allotment/index.md

 ## Using Allotment with Cucumber

-If you are using Cucumber you can record each scenario, and report the results to the console, add this line into your env.rb file:
+If you are using Cucumber you can record each scenario.
+Add this line into your env.rb file:

 ```ruby
 require 'allotment/cucumber'